eccentricdevotion/TARDIS/accessories.md

 ### 3-D glasses

-The Tenth Doctor used a pair of 3-D glasses when observing the effects the Void had on people and objects. you can do the same!
+The Tenth Doctor used a pair of 3-D glasses when observing the effects the Void had on people and objects.
+You can do the same!
 To see the recipe type:

     /tardisrecipe 3-d-glasses